 Imagine I’m a new user in your store and I want to buy lipstick.
 What do I want to see:

-- Clear and readable product descriptions which show the value and advantages of the item (using bullets is an ideal option)
+- Clear and readable product descriptions that show the value and advantages of the item (using bullets is an ideal option)

 - Reviews of customers who have tried this product (no matter positive or negative ones)